MaggieDaisy/Discover-Sardinia/README.md

 The visual experience of this project reflects the theme of happy vacation, spending active and relaxing time by sightseeing and exploring the island

-* Colors
+> Colors

 A blend of colors is bright and clean, reflecting the colors of seawater and relaxing atmosphere during a sunny day.
-Throughout the whole project were used two main color shades such as blue light and blue dark as well as creamy-sandy beige to create visual contrast between elements and sections.
+Throughout the whole project were used two main color shades such as
+- light blue and dark blue
+- as well as creamy-sandy beige to create visual contrast between elements and sections.

-Also, two more shades of colors were picked, turquoise and emerald, for hover active elements like buttons, social media icons, active links, and some background colors.
+- Also, two more shades of colors were picked, turquoise and emerald, for hover active elements like buttons, social media icons, active links, and some background colors.

 <img src="assets/docs/color_palette.jpg" style="margin: 0;">

-* Typography
+> Typography

-Font **'Lato'** was used for the clean, modern, and transparent experience for the whole body content.
+- Font **'Lato'** was used for the clean, modern, and transparent experience for the whole body content.
 Selected from google fonts after recommendations other users that this specific font is good for clear readability and professional layout of travel projects

-* Images
+> Images

 The selection of images has been made to present nature, landscapes, architecture, folklore, and the history of the Island.
 Image presentation shows to potential tourists the attractive places to visit and the entire beauty of this fairy place.